- 43% of the population are reliant on repeat prescriptions

 Once I felt I had a fairly strong understanding of the limitation and constraints, I started to draw up a proposed journey.
-This was a simple success flow, which showed a registered patient logging into Doctorlink and re-ordering existing repeat prescription medications from their record.
+This is a simple success flow, which shows a registered patient logging into Doctorlink and re-ordering medication for an existing repeat prescription.

-- What happens if a patient's record didn't contain all of their current repeat prescriptions?
+- What happens if a patient's record doesn't contain all of their current repeat prescriptions?

-- How does a patient review their previous orders?
+- How should a patient review their previous orders?

-- How should we show the status of an order?
+- How should we show the status of an existing order?

 - How should we differentiate existing medication orders and new medication requests?

-Any new components which have been approved for use in the new journey need to be added to the design system.
-The process ensures that the work is available for other designers in the future.
-It also allows for any detailing that might not have been necessary in the designs.
+New components which have been approved for use in the new journey need to be added to our design documentation.
+This process ensures that the work is available for other designers but also helps to add context and detail for developers building the components.